UserMarekDrag/MovieMate-frontend/README.md

 ## Prerequisites

 Before running the frontend, ensure you have the following installed:
-- Node.js (version 14 or above)
-- npm (version 7 or above)
+- Docker
+- docker-compose

 ## Installation

 To get the frontend running on your local machine:
 1. Clone this repository.
 2. Navigate to the root directory of the repository.
-3. Install all dependencies using `npm install`.
-4. Start the development server using `npm start`.
+3. Build the Docker image and start the containers using `docker-compose up --build`.
-5. The frontend should now be accessible at http://localhost:3000/.
+4. The frontend should now be accessible at http://localhost:3000/.

+## Docker

+We use Docker to simplify the development and deployment processes.
+All the necessary configurations are provided in the Dockerfile and docker-compose.yml file in the repository.

 ## API Endpoints